A lot of people write in asking me what the numbers inside their ring mean.

 You may have a stamp inside your ring, but when you get your ring sized, that stamp could disappear.

-That’s the best way to identify your Diamond.
-You can look at those numbers under a 10x microscope and know it’s your stone.
-It not only is the best way to identify your Diamond, but it’s the best way to Prevent Diamond Switching!
+That’s the best way to identify your diamond.
+You can look at those numbers under a microscope or a 10x jeweler’s loupe and know it’s your stone.
+It not only is the best way to identify your diamond, but it’s the best way to prevent diamond switching.